Mamonde Camellia Flower Lab Essence Sheet Mask Review

 Review

-Results you may expect from using Mamonde Camellia Flower Lab Essence Sheet Mask:
+Does Mamonde Camellia Flower Lab Essence Sheet Mask Work?

-Highly moisturizing: Mamonde Camellia Flower Lab Essence Sheet Mask has a moisturizing rating of 6.1 out of 10.
+According to CreamScan analysis, Mamonde Camellia Flower Lab Essence Sheet Mask is highly moisturizing, with a moisturizing rating of 6.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%), Glycerin (est. ≈4.0%) and Methyl Gluceth-20 (est. ≈2.0%).